 Deign Thou accept it by the hands of Mary Mediatrix

 and in union with the immolations of her Immaculate Heart.

 Confidence in the Heart of Jesus

 Frère Marie-Joseph was timid, fearful, and scrupulous at times, suffering from insecurities.
 It was by trusting obedience to his Novice Master, Père André Malet, that he began to grow in confidence in the Heart of Jesus.
-“My grace is enough for thee; my strength finds its full scope in thy weakness” (2 Cor 12:8).
+“My grace is sufficient for you: for power is made perfect in infirmity” (2 Cor 12:9).
 Confidence in the Heart of Jesus became his way.
 Echoing the words of the psalmist, he called the Eucharist “his one happiness on earth.”
 “What have I in heaven?
-And besides Thee what do I desire upon earth?”
+And besides you what do I desire upon earth?”
 (Ps 72:25).